manifoldco/heighliner/README.md

 **Connected.** The cluster is aware of container registry and source code repository state.
 It reacts to them (creating new deploys), and reflects into them (updating GitHub PR deployment status).
-Preview deploys are automatically created and destoryed.
+Preview deploys are automatically created and destroyed.
 Deploys can auto-update based on Semantic Versioning policies, or be manually controlled.

 **Complete.** A Heighliner Microservice comes with DNS and TLS out of the box.